-Cardiac CT technology enables the NYC cardiologist, Dr. Steven Reisman, to provide the most accurate non-invasive assessment of your coronary arteries.
+Cardiac CT technology enables the NYC cardiologist and a leading New York heart doctor, Dr. Steven Reisman, to provide the most accurate non-invasive assessment of your coronary arteries.
 The cardiologists’s goal of determining if you are a candidate for a Calcium Scan Test is to detect coronary artery disease (CAD) at an early stage when there are no symptoms and to determine its severity.
 It is a screening study that may be recommended by the NYC cardiologist for patients with risk factors for CAD but no clinical symptoms.

 Doctor’s Note: This cardiac test is most often suggested for men aged 45 years or older and for women who are aged 55 and above or who are postmenopausal.

 The Major Risk Factors for Coronary Heart Disease, Other Than Age, Include:

 - Abnormally high blood cholesterol levels

 - High blood pressure

 - Elevated blood lipids including cholesterol and triglyceride